 - Effective process management – if sufficient initial information is provided

 - Automation of the design process via the ICT tool, that supports for the identification of the best technical solutions and interventions to be implemented

 - Comprehensive renovation intervention, including correct evaluation from the life-cycle perspective of energy-efficiency and overall costs

 "Who” (target customer)

-The business model specifically targets private buildings’ owners in the need of renovation and in particular multi-family buildings.
+The business model specifically targets private buildings’ owners in the need of renovation and in particular single and multi-family buildings.
 Other possible building are private office buildings.
-Bigger projects are better from the organizational point of view.

 "How” (value chain, activities, resources)

 The ICT tool supports the key player (designer, contractor) in order to map the main project objectives and to suggest an optimized plan of renovation.
 This key player needs to be adequately trained.
 Other involved stakeholders include banks, providing the financing.
 The One Stop Shop and its ICT tool can be provided by manufacturers of renovation solutions (see BetterHome example), public authorities or energy utilities.

 - Saved costs and increased profit with the help of well-structured and well managed process